 Founded by Poupette Giraud in 1995, Poupette St Barth (which means “little doll of St. Bart’s) has been another local brand that speaks to the free and easiness of St. Bart’s local style.
 You’ll find endless tunics and dresses here that work so well with beaches during the day and romantic dinners at night.
 Poupette was the founder’s childhood nickname, and the store exudes the story of a woman who arrived in St. Bart’s in 1979 and began her own clothing boutique and another famous restaurant on the island : Le Tamarin.
 Truly repping the idea of Joie de Vivre, Poupette St Barth is romantic yet practical.

 8. Chamade - Souvenirs

-For the ultimate souvenir shop that’s got St. Bart’s written all over, check out Chamade.
-Every city has one, even in chill but glitzy St. Bart’s.
+For something with St. Bart’s written all over, check out Chamade.
+Every city has one of these souvenir boutiques, even in chill but glitzy St. Bart’s.
 Chamade has tote bags, jewelries, sarongs, baseball caps that are exclusively branded with St. Bart’s on them.
 Something to show off your trip with!